viq854/pomegranate/README.md

 The program outputs the produced trees, sampled subclones, and the per sample VAFs of each SNV for specified coverage(s), sequencing accuracy, and normal contamination.

-Example of a simulated tree with 9 tumor samples (indicated by different colors); each node represents a cell population that contains every mutation in its lineage; gray indicates dead cell populations.:
+Example of a simulated tree with 9 collected tumor samples indicated by different colors; each node represents a cell population that contains every mutation in its lineage; gray indicates dead cell populations.:

 ![tree]( https://github.com/viq854/pomegranate/blob/master/data/examples/t3_s10.png "Simulated tree example")